The-Marcy-Lab-School/aws-cloud9-github-setup/README.md

 ### Clone Using HTTPS

 1. Click on the Code button and make sure the pop-up says "Clone with HTTPS".
 The url should start with `https://github.com/...`.
-If this is not the case, click the link that say `Use HTTPS`.
+If this is not the case, click the link that say `HTTPS`.
 Copy that URL in the text box.

 ![3](./assets/3.png)